Barcode Printer DPI: What DPI Means & Its Impact on Barcode Label Resolution

 If you’re considering buying a barcode label printer, you’ve probably discovered that there are a wide variety of options to choose from, depending on the needs of your application.
 One of the many factors you should evaluate is printer resolution, typically referred to as DPI.
 Barcode printers are available in low-to-high DPI configurations, typically 203, 300, 406 or 600dpi.
-But how do you know which resolution will work for you?
-And what other elements should you consider?
-Let’s explore what you need to know about DPI for printing before making a purchase.
+Choosing the wrong DPI can lead to unreadable labels, rejected shipments, and costly reprints, and it’s a mistake many companies don’t realize until it hits their bottom line.

 Why is DPI for Barcode Printing Important?